Title: The Success Pact

 Disclaimer: All Maximum Ride refernces and material belongs to James Patterson.
 The plot and any other characters belong to me.

 I stare at the cold, hard marble stairs in front of me before shooting a pleading look at Iggy and Nudge in the car.
-Of course, Nudge (being Nudge) had to play the "I'm Pregnant" card and put her hand on her protruding belly with a fake faint look on her face.
+Of course, Nudge had to play the "I'm Pregnant" card and put her hand on her protruding belly with a fake faint look on her face.
 I saw her say something to a worried Iggy and faster than I could say "get me out of this hell hole," they were gone.

 Unfortunately, the lady standing in front of me did not appreciate being huffed on by some "immature girl" and decided to give me a piece of her mind.

 After several minutes of anxious foot-tapping, pacing and, yes, breathing, a short lady with long black hair and cold, calculating eyes called my name.
-I had to be a good four to five inches taller than her, but that didn't stop the intimidation I felt as she stared up at me.
-Her pale blue eyes looked like they saw right past everything, like anyone planning on lying could just get the hell out now 'cause she could see through all of your lies.
+I had to be a good four to five inches taller than her, but even that didn't stop the intimidation I felt as she stared up at me.
+Her pale blue eyes looked like they saw right through me, like anyone planning on lying could just get the hell out now 'cause she could see through all of your lies.
 And she wouldn't hesitate to hurt you when she did.

 I could see why the Romano's gave her the job.